Its-OK-Wakamatsu-san/OMRON_CompoWay-F_protocol_on_Temperature_Controller_module/README.md

 > [!TIP]
 > 1. CompoWay/F bautrates is 38400bps, not 9600bps.
 > 2. BCC(Block Check Character) is 8-bit value that is the result of an EXCLUSIVE OR sequentially performed between each 8-bit in a transmission.[^2][^3]
-> 3. The EXCLUSIVE OR module was copied from GitHUB TurBoss website.[^4]
+> 3. The EXCLUSIVE OR module: copied from GitHUB TurBoss website.[^4]

 ### Hardware Environment
   1. Temperature Controller : OMRON E5AC-TCX4ASM-000 Digital Controller without RS-485 communication IF.[^1][^5][^6]